yushi1007/yushi1007/README.md

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

+- 🔭 I'm currently working on my old projects
 - 🔭 I'm currently building a E-commerce website
-- 🌠 I'm currently learning Styled Components and Firebase
+- 🔭 I'm currently learning Styled Components and Firebase
 - 🌱 I'm currently trying to improve my CSS skill
 - 📝 I'm currently working on my next blog
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!